for Veterans and the Public

 - Wish to be tested

-- Have tattoos or body piercings in non-regulated settings
+- Obtained tattoos or body-piercings in non-regulated settings

-- Have ever snorted drugs or shared equipment
+- Have ever shared equipment to snort drugs

 If you are at risk for hepatitis C, you should consider getting tested.
 You have to get blood tests to find out if you have HCV because the symptoms of hepatitis C infection often are very mild.
 In fact, you may not have any symptoms at all.